 Psychologists have been publishing research on how people develop skills and on the different types of skills since at least the 1960s.
 They use a litany of different classification schemes to describe skills, some of which are easier to follow than others.
 From the lay perspective, they generally boil down to:

 - Hard skills, such as accounting or carpentry, which are task-related.
 These are also called technical or cognitive skills or competencies.

 - Soft skills, such as influence, motivation and emotional intelligence, which are behavioral.
 These are also called social or interpersonal skills.
 Character traits and attitudes, such as work ethic and integrity, are sometimes lumped in with soft skills, though they are somewhat different.

 Some skills are domain-specific and others are domain-general or transferrable.
 For example, carpentry skills won’t make you a good accountant (and vice versa) but being a good motivator is likely to help you whether you’re a carpenter or an accountant.
 Soft skills are inherently more readily transferable.
 At PathWise, we’ve outlined a subset of them that we see as the 10 Essentials, traits like authenticity, conviction, and resilience.
-For more on these, check out this article.

 The linkage between skill development and the job search process